charlie2233/rork-guide-pup--vision-assistant/README.md

 If you prefer, you can also place these values under `expo.extra` inside `app.json`.
 Without a key, the app will surface a “vision service unavailable” error whenever you try to scan.

+### Real-time object scanning

+Continuous scanning now fires roughly every 1.5 seconds to mimic video-style narration.
+This provides much richer situational awareness but also increases API usage—keep an eye on your OpenAI rate limits or temporarily disable the continuous toggle while testing text mode.

 ## How can I test my app?

 ### **On your phone (Recommended)**